VinFast adds banks to advise on U.S. listing, but plan faces delay -sources

-Autos & TransportationVinFast adds banks to advise on U.S. listing, but plan faces delay -sources

-Automaker VinFast has added JPMorgan (JPM.N) and Deutsche Bank (DBKGn.DE) to a team advising it on a planned U.S. listing, a group executive said, but sources said Vietnam's likely first U.S. listing faces a delay due to uncertainty over regulations.
+HONG KONG (Reuters) - Automaker VinFast has added JPMorgan and Deutsche Bank to a team advising it on a planned U.S. listing, a group executive said, but sources said Vietnam’s likely first U.S. listing faces a delay due to uncertainty over regulations.

-"VinFast is working with advisers including JPMorgan and Deutsche Bank in the syndicate for the U.S. listing," Le Thi Thu Thuy, vice chairwoman of VinFast's parent Vingroup JSC (VIC.HM), told Reuters.
+“VinFast is working with advisers including JPMorgan and Deutsche Bank in the syndicate for the U.S. listing,” Le Thi Thu Thuy, vice chairwoman of VinFast’s parent Vingroup JSC, told Reuters.

 JPMorgan and Deutsche Bank declined to comment.